RSDKModding/RetroED/README.md

 #### Building
 - Open `RetroEDv2.pro` in Qt Creator, then in the Projects tab, make sure `Release` builds are enabled and press `Configure Project`.
 - Press the `RetroEDv2` monitor icon, then ensure the Build is set to `Release`.
 - Press the `Build Project "RetroEDv2"` button.
-The built executable should be located in `build/[Used Kit Name]/release`.
+The built executable should be located in `build/[used kit name]/release`.

 ## Linux
 #### Pre-requisites